-Shouting 'liar, liar,' protesters disrupt Lochte's dancing debut
+Shouting 'Liar, liar,' protesters disrupt Lochte's dancing debut

-(Reuters) - "Dancing with the Stars" host Tom Bergeron said on Tuesday he was shocked and unnerved by protesters who shouted "liar, liar" and rushed the stage after a live performance by Ryan Lochte, the gold-medal U.S. swimmer who said he had been robbed at gunpoint at the Rio Olympics.
+Sept 13 (Reuters) - "Dancing with the Stars" host Tom Bergeron said on Tuesday he was shocked and unnerved by protesters who shouted "liar, liar" and rushed the stage after a live performance by Ryan Lochte, the gold-medal U.S. swimmer who made up a story about being robbed at the Rio Olympics.

 The two protesters were tackled by security and arrested for trespass and other people in the audience booed before being removed by security, the ABC network and police said.